ARTLab-GT/hexed/README.md

 The motivation for this project came from my experience with NASCART-GT.
 With it's highly automated adaptive Cartesian grid strategy, NASCART-GT represents the holy grail of modern CFD, in that the user merely provides the geometry and a few basic parameters and the code does the rest.
-However, it still takes a long time to solve even relatively basic problems (which is mostly a feature of mainstream CFD methods rather than of NASCART-GT in particular).
+However, it still takes a long time to solve even relatively basic problems (which is, to a certain extent, a feature of mainstream CFD methods rather than of NASCART-GT in particular).
 For that reason I am attempting to use a high-order-accurate discontinuous Galerkin method to achieve the same accuracy with many fewer cells and less overall time.